slinlee/slinlee.github.io/wedding.md

 The official wedding events are happening from July 2 - 5 in Iceland. **To best experience Iceland, we recommend staying *at least *one week.** You can find ideas below for travel plans.

+Can't make it to Iceland?
+We're also planning a reception in the San Francisco Bay Area some time in August 2017.
+We'll update you with more details as planning continues.

 </div>
 </div>
 </section>